hyperledger-archives/sawtooth-core/docs/source/core_developers_guide/environment_setup.rst

   The tests directory includes tests run within the Vagrant environment.
 These are in addition to the unit and integration tests found in the tests directory of sawtooth-core and sawtooth-validator.

-win-bin
-  The win-bin directory includes scripts for running Sawtooth natively under Windows and is not used in the Vagrant environment.

 Layout in the Virtual Machine